/usr/bin/mv [-fi] source target_file

 The following options are supported:

-mv will move the file(s) without prompting even if it is writing over an existing target.
+mv moves the file(s) without prompting even if it is writing over an existing target.
 Note that this is the default if the standard input is not a terminal.

-mv will prompt for confirmation whenever the move would overwrite an existing target.
+mv prompts for confirmation whenever the move would overwrite an existing target.
+This is done regardless of whether the input is coming from a terminal.
+If the prompt for confirmation fails, this is equivalent to the user answering in the negative.
 An affirmative answer means that the move should proceed.
-Any other answer prevents mv from overwriting the target.
+Any other answer prevents mv from overwriting target.

-Specifying both the -f and the -i options is not considered an error.
-The -f option will override the -i option.
+Specifying both the –f and the –i options is not considered an error.
+The –f option overrides the –i option.

-Specifying both the -f and the -i options is not considered an error.
-The last option specified will determine the behavior of mv.
+Specifying both the –f and the –i options is not considered an error.
+The last option specified determines the behavior of mv.